 It was Andy Warhol who first understood and exploited the collision of art and commercialism.
 He simply refused to ‘traffic in the idea that art and commerce were in any way mutually exclusive.’
-He seized upon the mass production, mass marketing and mass media that became a pervasively, inescapable part of post war industrial America.
+He seized upon the mass production, mass marketing and mass media that became a pervasively inescapable part of post war industrial America.
 His appropriations of common consumer goods such as Campbell soup cans certainly affirm the commercial culture of art entering the marketplace.
 We as viewers simply consume these items and if in the market, purchase them.

 This in no way suggests that these fundamental elements of post-modernism are a negative that can only possibly lead toward a drawn out death of art.
 In fact it simply denotes change.
-And as is the case with Christian Flynn, if the finished product is intelligibly executed with an accomplished technique, pops with a dedicated comprehension of what formal elements are cherry picked and re-contextualized, if the work shows intent and can be seen to be seeking answers, or indeed posing questions in paint on canvas from an informed inquiry – irregardless of irony – then the artistic process sits comfortably alongside the artistic object.
+And as is the case with Christian Flynn, if the finished product is intelligibly executed with an accomplished technique, pops with a dedicated comprehension of what formal elements are cherry picked and re-contextualised, if the work shows intent and can be seen to be seeking answers, or indeed posing questions in paint on canvas from an informed inquiry – irregardless of irony – then the artistic process sits comfortably alongside the artistic object.
 So what are the formal elements of Flynn’s practice that denote a heightened form of post-modernity?

 For me paintings are objects first, not surrogates for other things.
 Even though they do stand in for non-material things such as ideas.
 It is a balance between the two and I try to balance my subject matter with the presence of the object .
 The flattening out and reduction of the picture plain is something I’m interested in exploring more.

 Riffing off an informed platform of polished improvisational painterly techniques, from his earliest efforts we can clearly see Flynn’s fascination with the hard-edged geometric abstraction and temporal verticality of suprematism that as a movement, intimates the possibility of achieving a heightened consciousness.
-And yes whilst suprematism undoubtedly privileged concept over aesthetic affect, it importantly conspired to open up the Modernist imagination.
+And whilst suprematism undoubtedly privileged concept over aesthetic affect, it importantly conspired to open up the Modernist imagination.

-Fusing this with the formal sculptural language of constructivism that privileges the expression of a perceived sensation of things as they are, as opposed to what we inherently know them to be – in essence, to make known objects unfamiliar, is in fact one of the areas where Flynn excels.
+Fusing this with the formal sculptural language of constructivism that privileges the expression of a perceived sensation of things as they are, as opposed to what we inherently know them to be – in essence, to make known objects unfamiliar – is in fact one of the areas where Flynn excels.
 When we look at, for example, Conclusions and Implications, we can begin to appreciate that this re-wrapping and juxtaposition of familiar Modernist elements on the same picture plane, creates an initial contrasting unfamiliarity before the rational mind can in fact reconfigure the re-contextualised unfamiliar toward an understanding of what is inherently known as the familiar.

-Futurism’s glorification of the dynamism and violence of a modern technological society, exhibiting both the horizontal and vertical push and pull on the eye in essentially celebrating the perceived overstimulation of the modern individual’s sensorium, is unmistakably felt in works such as Action Time.
+Futurism’s glorification of the dynamism and violence of a modern technological society, exhibiting both the horizontal and vertical push and pull on the eye in essentially celebrating the perceived over-stimulation of the modern individual’s sensorium, is unmistakably felt in works such as Action Time.

 Modernist Piet Mondrian’s reliance on line and colour in achieving his vision of the total realisation of beauty is expressly evidenced in Now Is The Time For Sincere Regret and Apology and more recently the ‘all over’ formlessness of Jackson Pollock’s brand of abstract expressionism.
 Not only this, but interestingly, the figurative verticality and horizontal movement of Pollock’s poles – traditionally buried behind a mass of drips – are bought to the fore and seamlessly move across a ground of receding colour and shapes that otherwise dominate the canvas.
 This is exquisitely intimated in works such as The Struggle With An and Geometry Density Saturation and again in the series Unification Theory.